codepath/android_guides/Animations.md

 Read more about Fragment Transitions in this [detailed article](http://android-er.blogspot.com/2013/04/implement-animation-in.html).
 You can even [check out the source code](http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/4.4_r1/frameworks/base/core/res/res/anim/slide_in_right.xml?av=f) of those animations.
 For a step-by-step example on how to implement a "flip" animation, check out the official [Fragment Flip Tutorial](http://developer.android.com/training/animation/cardflip.html).

+**Extended Note:** Check out [this stackoverflow post](http://stackoverflow.com/a/15816189/313399) if you are want to animate the appearance of a DialogFragment.

 ## Things To Note

 * There are actually three types of animation systems on Android: